RAG

 Why Average Precision Matters in Production LLM and Agent Systems

 In 2026 RAG stacks, AP analysis is critical because the retrieval surface fragmented.
-A single query passes through a vector retriever, a BM25 retriever, a hybrid fuser, and a cross-encoder reranker — each stage has its own AP, and a regression in any one of them can corrupt the LLM.
+A single query passes through a vector retriever (Qdrant, Pinecone, Weaviate), a BM25 retriever, a hybrid fuser (Reciprocal Rank Fusion is the default), and a cross-encoder reranker (Cohere Rerank 3, Voyage rerank-2, or open-weight bge-reranker-v3). each stage has its own AP, and a regression in any one of them can corrupt the LLM.
 The reliability question is not “what’s our overall AP” but “where in the retrieval chain did AP drop, and on which cohort.”

 How FutureAGI Handles Average Precision and Ranking Quality

-A typical workflow looks like this.
-The team builds an evaluation Dataset of (query, relevance-labelled document set) pairs.
+A typical workflow: the team builds an evaluation Dataset of (query, relevance-labelled document set) pairs.
 They call Dataset.add_evaluation and attach PrecisionAtK, RecallAtK, NDCG, and MRR.
 Every retriever and reranker change is gated against this dataset.
 For online observability, retrieval spans are captured through traceAI-llamaindex, traceAI-langchain, or vector-DB-specific integrations like traceAI-pinecone and traceAI-weaviate.
 ContextRelevance runs on live traces to flag when retrieved context is irrelevant, and ContextEntityRecall verifies entity-level coverage.

 Use rank-aware evaluators rather than raw recall numbers:

-• ContextRelevance / ContextEntityRecall: live evaluators for the chunks an LLM actually sees in production.
+• ContextRelevance and ContextRecall. live evaluators for chunks an LLM actually sees.

-• Per-cohort reporting: split metrics by topic, language, or query type — aggregates lie about long-tail performance.
+• Per-cohort reporting. split metrics by topic, language, query type; aggregates lie about long-tail performance.

 A minimal precision/recall check on retrieval output: